Root Me Xmas CTF 2025 | Santa Memes

 To perform this attack we need to guess the first 12 bytes of the corresponding plaintext.

-The most common JPEG 12 bytes are FF D8 FF E0 00 10 4A 46 49 46 00 01
+The most common JPEG 12-byte header is FF D8 FF E0 00 10 4A 46 49 46 00 01.

 shr3k@shr3k:~$ echo -ne '\xFF\xD8\xFF\xE0\x00\x10\x4A\x46\x49\x46\x00\x01' > jpg_header.bin